 - 2 packages (16 ounces each) frozen grated coconut available in Asian markets

 - 2 cups canned coconut milk

-- 5 cloves peeled garlic
+- 5 cloves garlic peeled, minced

 - Preheat the oven to 400 F degrees.
-Mix the defrosted coconut with the rice vinegar.
+To prepare the coconut: Mix the defrosted coconut with the rice vinegar.
 Knead by hand to extract as much cream from the coconut as possible.
 Wrap this coconut-vinegar mixture in cheesecloth and squeeze the coconut milk into a bowl, till all the milk has been extracted.
 You should have approximately 2 1/2 cups of liquid.
 Set the extracted coconut milk aside.